seanox/virtual-environment/launcher/README.md

 # Launcher
-A portable program launcher designed for the Seanox Workspace.
-It provides a full-screen, tile-based interface and can also be used independently.
+A portable program launcher for the Seanox Workspace.
+It provides a full-screen tile-based interface and can also run independently.

 <img src="Resources/animation.gif"/>

-The launcher is optimized for keyboard-based operation.
-Programs can be started with a small number of key presses, including via a global hotkey when the launcher is not visible.
+The launcher is optimized for keyboard operation and supports mouse input.
+Programs can be started using tile-specific hotkeys or a global hotkey that shows or hides the launcher.

 # Features
 - __Full-screen overlay interface__
   Displayed on the primary screen.
-- __Tile-based user interface__
+- __Tile-based interface__
   Up to 40 configurable tiles.
 - __Global hotkey__
   Shows or hides the launcher.
-- __Hotkeys for tiles and programs__
+- __Tile and program hotkeys__
-  Keyboard-optimized access, including support for international keyboard layouts.
+  Keyboard access to configured entries with support for international keyboard layouts.
 - __Automatic settings reload__
-  Configuration changes are applied immediately.
+  Configuration changes are applied without restarting the launcher.
 - __Environment variable support__
-  Text-based configuration values can reference environment variables.
+  Configuration values can reference environment variables.
-- __Configurable visual appearance__
+- __Configurable appearance__
-  Colors, opacity, background image, and grid appearance can be adjusted.
+  Colors, opacity, background image, and grid settings can be configured.
 - __No taskbar or system tray integration__
-  The launcher runs in the background without adding icons to the shell.
+  The launcher runs without adding icons to the Windows shell.
-  Termination can be configured via a tile.
+  Termination can be configured through a tile.
 - __Portable application__
-  No installation required.
+  Runs without installation.

 # System Requirement
 - Microsoft Windows 10 or higher